-- Ushers will assist individuals and families to sit in the pews, maintaining an approximate 6 foot distance between groups.
+- Please maintain an approximate 6 foot distance between groups.
 Please be flexible in where you will sit.

 - In the event we reach capacity and additional worshippers arrive, we will invite them to participate in Mass by staying outside the doors or trying to attend a different Mass time.

-- Approximate 6-foot distancing will be maintained in the Holy Communion line and while entering and exiting the church.
+- Approximate 6-foot distancing should be maintained in the Holy Communion line and while entering and exiting the church.

 - Both the front doors and the side doors can be used for exiting.

-- We will be disinfecting pews after all Masses.
-After Mass ends, you may stay in the pews for a brief Prayer of Thanksgiving but we will otherwise ask congregants to exit promptly so we can begin cleaning.
+- We will be disinfecting pews after Masses.
+After Mass ends, you may stay in the pews for a Prayer of Thanksgiving.

 - To help expedite pew cleaning, congregants should leave the kneeler down where they sat.